How to Build a Resume for College Applications

 Member – All four years

-• Gained and demonstrated a strong sense of dedication and teamwork
+• Gained and demonstrated strong dedication and teamwork

-• Contributed to team’s placing in the top 4 out of 18 high schools in the region for three consecutive years
+• Helped team rank in the top four out of 18 high schools in the region for three consecutive years

 Debate Team